pprogrammingg/zero2prod/RUST_SOFTWARE_INSIGHTS.md

   do not simply use `unwrap` on expressions that return `Result<T, E>`.
 Rather use proper error handling syntax sucha as `?`.

-- If capturing specific messages from a lower level using, make sure to bubble it up in error types at higher levels.
-  Note: The example below specifically list `thiserror` library usage for errors but it can be applied to similar crates.
-  In the error below the value inside VerifyConnection is not used.

 - In `actix_web` foreign errors can be wrapped in a local type as `newType` and then have `ResponseError` trait implemented on them.
 This way the foreign error type can use `into()` to get converted to `actix_web::Error` type to be propagated up the chain.

-- Rust `Error` trait
+- Rust `std::error::Error` trait

 ```rust
 pub trait Error: Debug + Display {